Fez, Marrakech, Meknes, Rabat, four imperial capital cities for one Kingdom!

 The city, on the banks of the Bouregreb river, is naturally the seat of all the embassies of the world in its modern districts.
 It is historically rich and offers beautiful monuments and several magnificent sites.

-Through quarrels, splits, conquests and other colonizations, other cities like Taroudant, Salé, Tétouan or Tangier have played major roles and could appear in the charts but let’s not complicate the matter!
+Through quarrels, splits, conquests and other colonizations, some other cities like Taroudant, Salé, Tétouan or Tangier have played major roles and could appear in the charts but let’s not complicate the matter!

 Between Fez and Marrakech, let’s decide that there is a draw!